 Minimizes Pressure Ulcers

-This tells you the percentage of patients who suffered from a pressure ulcer.
-Pressure ulcers are considered by many experts to be a barometer of nursing care .
-Pressure ulcers, also referred to as bed sores, are often caused by residents staying in one position for too long.
+This indicates the percentage of residents who have had a pressure ulcer.
+Pressure ulcers are considered to be an indicator of nursing care .
+Pressure ulcers, which are also called bed sores, are often the result of patients not being moved frequently enough.

 Minimizes Serious Falls